bediniupi/AlmaSet2Analytics/README.md

 ```
 ## How to use the script (Examples and variations)

-1. to obtain the file_analysis.xml create/modify an analysis adding a filter "is prompted" to the column you want to use (if you want you can add others filters, but only one can be "is prompted" type), then go to the "Advanced" tab and copy all xml data in the "Analysis XML" box.
+1. to obtain the file_analysis.xml create/modify an analysis adding a filter "is prompted" to the column you want to use (if you want you can add others filters, but only one can be "is prompted" filter type), then go to the "Advanced" tab and copy all xml data in the "Analysis XML" box.
 Past it into a text file and save it as "file_analysis.xml" or the name you prefer in the same directory of the script
 2. create a set in Alma and copy the set id (example id: 221133)
 3. invoke the command: